What is Depth Therapy?

 There are several techniques therapists use to access the unconscious realms of their clients, including:

-• Free association therapy - Using therapeutic verbalization of stream-of-consciousness thoughts without mental filtering during a counseling session.
-This is a simple but effective psychoanalytic technique to become acquainted with those unconscious patterns that lie just beneath conscious awareness.
-It allows those repressed thoughts to surface, which can be helpful as they often cause psychological distress just by being stuck in the shadow aspects of our minds.
+Verbalizing whatever thoughts come to mind without filtering during a therapy session.
+This is a simple but effective way to become acquainted with those unconscious thoughts that lie just beneath the surface.
+It allows those thoughts to see the light of day so to speak, which can be helpful as they often cause undue harm just by being stuck in the shadows of our minds.

-• Dream therapy analysis - Interpreting the symbolic meaning through dream interpretation therapy.
-Processing dream symbolism with a depth therapist can reveal what your unconscious mind is processing.
+Interpreting the symbolic meaning of dreams.
+Talking out your dreams with a therapist can shed light on what your unconscious is processing.

-• Psychodynamic counseling - Connecting current emotional patterns with past trauma experiences.
-Often exploring childhood memories, whether conscious or repressed memories, a psychodynamic therapist seeks to help a client understand how early life experiences influence their present psychological patterns.
+Connecting current struggles with past experiences.
+Often drawing from childhood memories, whether conscious or unconscious, a therapist seeks to help a client understand the role their early life plays in their life now.

-• Jungian active imagination and symbolic therapy - Rooted in Jungian analysis, these therapeutic practices delve into the archetypal symbols and unconscious characters we might encounter in our deeper psyche.
-It allows us to interact with unconscious content, process psychological symbols, and integrate unconscious wisdom.
+Rooted in Jungian psychology, these practices delve into the symbols and characters we might come across in our unconscious.
+It allows us to interact with them, talk to them, and hear from them.

 Transpersonal Psychotherapy

-Just as the term describes, transpersonal psychotherapy explores consciousness beyond personal identity.
-Through a holistic therapy approach, transpersonal psychology seeks to integrate all aspects that impact a person's healing journey, including mental wellness, emotional healing, physical health, spiritual growth, and environmental wellness.
-It seeks to access expanded consciousness and explore what we refer to as 'peak experiences' through meditation therapy, guided visualization, and flow states
+Just as the term describes, transpersonal psychotherapy explores that which is beyond the personal identity of the self.
+Through a holistic lens, transpersonal therapy seeks to include all aspects that impact a person’s lived experience, including the mental, emotional, physical, spiritual, and environmental pieces.
+It seeks to transcend ordinary states of consciousness and explore what we refer to as ‘peak’ experiences with consciousness, including meditation, visualization, and flow states.

-Transpersonal counseling embraces spiritual psychology and universal interconnectedness.
-It is informed by Eastern healing traditions as well as humanistic psychotherapy in the West.
-Through its use of altered consciousness states, we explore realms beyond our conscious awareness through transformative therapy.
+Transpersonal psychotherapy embraces spirituality and interconnectedness with all life.
+It is informed by many Eastern traditions as well as humanistic psychology in the West.
+Through its use of those peak states of consciousness, we explore realms beyond our conscious sense of self.

 Somatic Therapy

-Somatic therapy techniques take a body-centered therapy approach to mental health.
-Instead of just focusing on cognitive therapy, somatic psychology seeks to incorporate body awareness, physical sensations, and somatic experiencing to support holistic healing in the whole person: body-mind integration, emotional healing, and spiritual wellness.
-Somatic trauma therapy can be especially helpful in treating PTSD symptoms and facilitating trauma recovery.
+Somatic techniques take a body-centered approach to therapy.
+Instead of just focusing on the mind, somatic therapy seeks to incorporate the messages, signals, and wisdom from the body to support healing in the whole self: body, mind, and spirit.
+Somatic therapy can be especially helpful in managing PTSD and trauma healing.
+Types of somatic therapy include:

 Depth therapy seeks to explore the fullness of the self through uncovering the unconscious.
 By skillfully implementing these techniques, we can discover who we truly are, why we are who we are, and who we are meant to be.
 If you’re interested in learning more, feel free to setup a free consultation call here.